jonathanbossenger/wp-feature-api/DESIGN.md

-# Design: WordPress Features API
+# Design: WordPress Feature API

-In relation to the [RFC](RFC.md), this document outlines the design of the WordPress Features API.
+In relation to the [RFC](RFC.md), this document outlines the design of the WordPress Feature API.

 ## Overview

-The main goal of the Features API is to easily register features (in the form of `resources` and `tools`) in a way that makes them accessible to AI and WordPress developers.
+The main goal of the Feature API is to easily register features (in the form of `resources` and `tools`) in a way that makes them accessible to AI and WordPress developers.

 We propose a registry accessible on both the client and server that uses the WP REST API to retrieve and resolve features.